 The stove can be recessed in a suitable sized fireplace but a permanent free air gap of at least 150mm must be left around the sides and top and at least 50mm at the back of the stove to obtain maximum heat output and for access to the rear of the stove.

 All non-combustible walls closer than 300mm to the stove should be at least 75mm thick.

-In all instances the hearth should be made of non-combustible material.
+In all instances the back wall of the fireplace recess and the hearth should be made of non-combustible material.